cleinc/bts/README.md

 $ python bts_test.py arguments_test_nyu.txt
 ```
 This will save results to ./result_bts_nyu

+If you are using python3, you will encounter an error with function "iteritems".
+Then, replace it to "items" and re run the test code above.

 ## Evaluation
 Following command will evaluate the prediction results for NYU Depvh V2.